The Great Tech Disconnect

 - They all showed significant improvement in March and April, a part of which might simply have been sales delayed from February to March due to late tax refunds this year.

-- They tended to have in-line or better margins, indicating a less-promotional environment.
+- They tended to have in line or better margins, indicating a less-promotional environment.

 Of course, you're probably thinking that these companies guided horribly on top of those sales misses.
 But did they?
 This is what happened to their earnings expectations for the next quarter and for 2017: